jacksmith15/jsonschema-lint/README.md

 ### Selecting instances

 By default, the linter will attempt to lint every file matching extension under the currect directory.
-This means every `.json` file, plus every `.yaml`/`.yml` file if [pyyaml] is installed.
+This means every `.json` file, plus every `.yaml`/`.yml` file if [PyYAML] is installed.
 A file will only be linted if a matching schema can be detected (see [below](#-selecting-schemas)).

 You can override this behaviour by passing arguments to the linter, e.g.